tensorflow/tfjs-core/demos/homepage/index.md

   </div>
   <div class="mdl-layout-spacer mdl-cell--hide-tablet mdl-cell--hide-phone"></div>
   <div class= "intro-text mdl-cell mdl-cell--4-col mdl-cell--8-col-tablet mdl-cell-4-col-phone">
-    <p class='intro-body mdl-typography--body-1'>We provide an APIs the closely mirrors
+    <p class='intro-body mdl-typography--body-1'>We provide an API the closely mirrors
     the TensorFlow eager API.<br><br><span class="deeplearn-shine">deeplearn.js</span>
     was originally developed by the Google Brain PAIR team to build powerful interactive machine learning tools for the browser.
 You can use the library